HamadKhanhehe/dev-dash-app/README.md

 - Responsive design tested on mobile, tablet, and desktop.

-👉 Explore the code and contribute!
-Feedback and PRs are welcome.
+👉 <h1>Explore the code and contribute!
+Feedback and PRs are welcome.</h1>